 Erythrocyte Pyruvate Kinase Deficiency (PK Deficiency) is an inherited hemolytic anemia caused by insufficient activity of this regulatory enzyme which results in instability and loss of red blood cells.
 The anemia is intermittent, the age of onset is variable and clinical signs are also variable.
 Symptoms of this anemia can include: severe lethargy, weakness, weight loss, jaundice, and abdominal enlargement.
 This condition is inherited as an autosomal recessive disorder.
 Please note being a CARRIER does not affect the cats health whatsoever.
 A carrier will be as healthy as a non-carrier, and consideration should only be taken if being used in a breeding program and whom the carrier is paired with.

 There is currently no genetic test for HCM in Bengals.
-An ultrasound exam by a licensed cardiologist vetranarian is the best way to screen.
+An ultrasound exam is the best way to screen.
 There is no 100% guarantee against HCM.

 HCM is thickening of the wall of the left ventricle section of the heart.
 Severe thickening results in scar tissue formation.
 The thickening and scar tissue make it difficult for the left ventricle to relax.
-If severe, this can result in heart failure, the accumulation of fluid in or around the lungs.
+If severe, this can result in heart failure and the accumulation of fluid in or around the lungs.
 This fluid accumulation, when severe, results in rapid and difficult breathing.
 The left atrium (*the chamber behind the left ventricle) also enlarges in cats whose left ventricle cannot relax properly.
-This enlargement causes blood flow through this chamber to slow, predisposing to clot formation.
+This enlargement causes blood flow through this chamber to slow, predisposing the cat to clot formation.
 When a clot breaks loose from its attachment in the left atrium, it travels down the aorta to the rear legs, blocking blood flow and causing the sudden onset of paralysis and severe pain (so-called saddle thromboembolus).
 The scar tissue can also predispose to abnormal electrical activity in the left ventricle which is manifested as an arrhythmia.
 The arrhythmia that is seen is thought to predispose cats with HCM to sudden death.
-So cats with severe HCM can develop heart failure, die suddenly or experience the pain of a saddle thromboembolus.
+Cats with severe HCM can develop heart failure where a cat can die suddenly or experience the pain of a saddle thromboembolus.
 All of these are devastating problems.